J-zin/DHIM/README.md

 ### Pre-trained model Download

 We implement our model in [HugginFace AIP](https://huggingface.co/).
 Please download the BERT-based model from [this link](https://huggingface.co/bert-base-uncased/tree/main) and put it at `./model/bert-base-uncased/`.
-The code of baselines is available at [https://github.com/J-zin/Semantic-Hashing-Models](https://github.com/J-zin/Semantic-Hashing-Models).

 ### How to Run